By Michael d’Estries

 “Manufacturers are willing to go above and beyond to invest in their employees and their employees’ long-term success,” Lee said.
 “The proof is that there are so many upskilling, recertification and apprenticeship programs across the industry.
 Manufacturers want people to acquire the skills that will set them up for careers.”

-- Read Tracy Wilson's story and learn how she transitioned from housekeeper to technician
+- Read Tracy Wilson's story and learn how she transitioned from housekeeper to well-paid technician.

 Michael d’Estries writes about innovation, arts and culture for a variety of outlets.
 When he’s not online, Michael runs his large apple farm and honey business in the Finger Lakes region of New York.